Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flower heads are reddish purple to rose, 1 to 2 inches wide, at the end of branching stems at the top of the plant.
+[photo of flowers] Flower heads are reddish purple to rose, 1 to 2 inches wide, single or a few at the end of branching stems at the top of the plant.
 Bracts are longer than wide with white racing stripe and small spreading spines.

-[photo of leaves] Leaves are alternate and deeply lobed with dark green upper surface and velvety white underneath, about 6 inches long at the base of the plant, becoming smaller as they ascend the stem.
-Lobes are generally triangular.
-Spines are sparse throughout.
-Stems are slender and generally branched, and covered with a fine downy coating.
+[photo of leaves] Leaves are alternate and deeply lobed, about 6 inches long at the base of the plant, becoming smaller as they ascend the stem.
+Lobes are generally triangular and quite wavy, with a spine at the tip of a lobe.
+The upper surface is dark green, lightly covered in cob-webby hairs, while the lower surface is velvety white from a dense mat of hairs.

 Notes:

-Like most native thistles this one's spines are far less dense and prickly as compared to most of the non-native and more aggressive species.Though this species can be found up into the Arrowhead region, it is most commonly found througout the western half of Minnesota on lower, moderately moist sites.
+Like most native thistles this one's spines are far less dense and prickly as compared to most of the non-native and more aggressive species.Though this species can be found up into the Arrowhead region, it is most commonly found throughout the western half of Minnesota on lower, moderately moist sites.
+It is easily distinguished from other thistles by the cob-webby or woolly hairs throughout, and its relatively short stature.

 • Prairie Restorations - Bringing people together with the land